THE TEXAS CHAINSAW MASSACRE

 Director Marcus Nispel subsequently went onto make a modernized tv mini-series remake of Frankenstein (2004); Pathfinder (2007), a brutal and bloody historical film about the meeting between Vikings and American Indians; the remake of Friday the 13th (2009); the big screen revival of Conan the Barbarian (2011); and Backmask/The Asylum/Exeter (2015).

 Michael Bays Platinum Dunes production company went onto produce a substantial number of other horror remakes, including the abovementioned The Amityville Horror, The Hitcher, Friday the 13th and A Nightmare on Elm Street, as well as Teenage Mutant Ninja Turtles (2014).
-Platinum Dunes have also branched out into original genre films like Horsemen (2009), The Unborn (2009), The Purge (2013), Ouija (2014) and Project Almanac (2015).
+Platinum Dunes have also branched out into original genre films like Horsemen (2009), The Unborn (2009), The Purge (2013), Ouija (2014), Project Almanac (2015), A Quiet Place (2018) and the tv series The Last Ship (2014 ).

 (Nominee for Best Cinematography at this sites Best of 2003 Awards).